 2. Small Budgets (Under $3,000/month total)

-With a small budget, PMax doesn't have enough spend to test across channels meaningfully.
-It'll spread your $3,000 across Search, Display, YouTube, Gmail, and Discovery — resulting in each channel getting $500-$600/month, which isn't enough for any channel to generate statistically significant results.
+With limited budget, PMax can't test across channels meaningfully.
+Spread $3,000 across Search, Display, YouTube, Gmail, and Discovery, and each channel gets $500-$600/month.
+That isn't enough for any single channel to generate statistically significant results.

-What to do instead: Concentrate 100% of budget on Search campaigns targeting your highest-intent keywords.
+What to do instead: Put 100% of budget into Search campaigns targeting your highest-intent keywords.
 A focused $3,000/month Search campaign will dramatically outperform a scattered $3,000/month PMax campaign.

 3. Businesses Without Phone Tracking